How to Have an Undefeated Mind

 Our mission needs to be coupled with a great determination and a great motivation.
 It has to be something you would do even if you weren’t getting paid to do it.
 Additionally, our mission should contribute to the well-being of others.
 Creating value contributes to our happiness the most.
 When you help people, you help yourself.
 In one study, performing acts of kindness resulted in more happiness (Lyubomirsky, 2005).

 If you’re having trouble, ask yourself “What’s my mission” over and over again throughout the day.
 Pay close attention to your experiences and how you react to them.
 Don’t expect to know your mission right away because it can take time.
 To help open your mind about it, write down 50 experiences that you have enjoyed the most.
-What’s a common theme among them?
+Yes, it will take a while to do that and it will test your memory, but do it anyway.
+What’s a common theme among the experiences?
 Another exercise you can try is imagine being given an award at 90 years old.
-What would be the most fulfilling award?
+What would be the most fulfilling award for you?

 A strong sense of purpose can: